biskietovo/hk-daily-rain/PROCESS.md

 would do, silently drop the rows it could not parse? -->

 ## Tools
-I used the tools and workflow template from the course repository.
-I wrote Python scripts, and used uv to manage dependencies.
-I also used the provided GitHub Actions pages workflow file to automatically build and publish the webpage every time I push my code.
+I built my project using the tools and workflow template provided in the course repository.
+I wrote Python scripts with assistance from AI tools inside VS Code.
+I used the workflow file from the teacher’s repository to automatically build and publish the webpage.
+I also used ChatGPT to translate my notes from Chinese into English for the README and Process files.

 ## Kept
 I kept the uv script header required by the course.
 This makes the whole script fully reproducible.
 At first I planned to collect more types of data, but I finally kept only one set of temperature data for this task.